Generative causal testing to bridge data-driven models and scientific theories in language neuroscience: Discussion

-\method{} demonstrates a general framework for aligning the data-driven predictions of models to the theory-oriented hypotheses of classical science.
+\method{} demonstrates a general framework for aligning the data-driven predictions of models to the theory-oriented hypotheses of classical science, extending the predictability, computability, and stability (PCS) framework for veridical data science~\cite{yu2020veridical,yu2024veridical} into the domain of active experimental design.
 In this paper, we show that applying techniques from modern LLM interpretability research can improve our understanding of cognitive brain processes.
 Through simple prompting-based methods, we successfully recover semantic selectivity hypotheses that have previously been the providence of painstaking controlled experiments created over decades.
 Moreover, we open the door to many more similar results including the identification of micro ROIs in poorly understood brain areas.
 Our framework is extensible to other modalities such as vision and - requiring only naturalistic data from a single subject - can be easily adapted for use in case study analyses.
 More generally, the high-level idea of \method{}, using generative models as a tool to operationalize imprecise hypotheses about the natural world, has general applications well outside the bounds of neuroscience entirely. \method{} will help move toward a future with increasingly nuanced, operationalized, and falsifiable explanations in our scientific discourse.

 \FloatBarrier